-- Soak the nets in water once again to remove excess Baking Soda.
+- Soak the nets in water once again to remove excess bicarbonate of soda.

-If you want to be extra thorough with your pre-washing, you can use both the vinegar and Baking Soda methods.
+If you want to be extra thorough with your pre-washing, you can use both the vinegar and bicarbonate of soda methods.
 But you should use both methods separately, and you’d have to wash your nets in warm water in between both methods.

 By the end of your pre-cleaning session, any excess stains should be removed and the nasty smells should be gone too.
 It’s now time to move on to the next cleaning phase!

 You’ll see below that there are two steps: ‘Step 2a’ and ‘Step 2b’.
 The reason for this is because you can either machine wash or hand wash net curtains.

 Machine washing will be okay for many net curtains, but some nets must be washed by hand.
 It’s important that you check out what material your net curtains are made from so that you can follow the step that best suits your needs.